tannd-ds/realtime-reid/README.md

 - `Apache Kafka (>= 3.6.0)`

 Note:
 - I tested this on `python=3.12` (on November 2023) but it didn't work.
-You can test it on latest version, if it still doesn't work, I recommended using `python=3.11`.
+You can test it on the latest version, if it still doesn't work, I recommend using `python=3.11`.

 ## Getting Started
 - Install Apache Spark and Apache Kafka (Remember to test if it works).

 - Clone this repository

-- Create a Python environment and install necessary packages
+- Create a Python environment and install the necessary packages

 ```bash
 conda create -n human_reid python=3.11